GoogleCloudPlatform/marketing-analytics-jumpstart/docs/pipelines.md

 ## Who is this solution for?

+We heard common stories from customers who were struggling with three frequent objectives:

+1. **Data Scientists and ML Engineers looking into implement an end-to-end production ready, flexible and customizable ML pipelines to train and serve models to solve for common marketing analytics use cases: purchase propensity, customer lifetime value, audience segmentation, churn propensity**
+    - These teams need a framework that can help them to quickly and easily deploy and scale ML models.
+    - The ML Pipeline provides a framework that can be used to build and deploy ML models.
+This framework can help to reduce the time and effort required to deploy and scale ML models.

+2. **Data Scientist establishing thought leadership and guidelines for choosing the machine learning model techniques and the decision making process**
+    - These Data Scientists needs a library that can help them perform feature selection, feature transformation, hyperparameter tuning, model architecture search, model evaluation, model versioning, and select the best model for prediction.
+    - The ML Pipelines provides a library that can be used to evaluate and compare different ML models.
+This library can help to select the best ML model for a given use case.

+3. **ML Engineers building automated production ready MLOps pipelines and processes using features from data extracted from the Marketing Data Warehouse**
+    - These teams need a platform and a library that can help them to automate the deployment and management of ML models.
+    - The ML Pipelines provides reusable components and mechanisms to recompile pipelines that are used to automate the deployment of training and prediction pipelines of the ML models.
+This platform can help to improve the efficiency and reproducibility of ML models training and prediction.

 ## Benefits of this solution

+After deploying the ML Pipelines component, Marketing Technology teams get the following benefits:

+1. Understand and apply machine learning design principles and MLOps practices using a robust ML platform via Vertex AI.
+2. Ingest features from the Feature Store built in BigQuery and store batch predictions back in BigQuery via native integrations.
+3. Explainability of model performance by providing evaluation metrics and feature importance for further investigation.
+4. Simplified pipelines orchestration and manual reproducibility via an unified ML platform, Vertex AI.
+5. Reusable components to implement new use cases in a shorter time.

 ## Advantages of the solution

+In comparison to other approaches, ML Pipelines solution offers the following advantages:

+* Provide configurations to customize and build parsimonious models by automatic identifying the right number of clusters for the use cases involving clustering techniques
+    * Enabling choosing between statistical, Tree-based, Dense Neural Networks and Attention based modelling techniques.
+* Solve common modelling and deployemnt challenges by providing a quick to deploy library around Vertex AI by mkaing the MLOps processes and tasks easier to be implemented by the adoption of Tabular Workflows and other Vertex AI components including: Templating, scheduler, model metadata, model registry ad integration with BigQuery.
+    * Manage feature engineering, training and inference pipelines via configuration files or via the Vertex AI UI.
+    * Obtaining explainability and transparency on feature importance and model evaluation metrics via the Vertex AI UI.
+* ML Pipelnes expedites modelling time and provide a quicker time to value for more sophisticated production-level predictive and generative ai modelling by establishing a common code foundation in place that enables reuse of pipelines to solve marketing use cases and obtain insights.

 ## ML Pipelines used by each Use Case